-The Climate Group is headquartered in London with our registered office address at Adam House, 7-10 Adam Street, London WC2N 6AA.
+The Climate Group is headquartered in London with our registered office address at The Clove Building, 4 Maguire Street, London SE1 2NQ.

 To ensure we can deliver on our global mission and objectives we also operate through legal entities and their offices in various geographic regions.
 Our head office’s relationship with these regional offices is underpinned by legal arrangements which cover co-ordination of strategy and work programmes, funding and licensing of the Climate Group name and associated trademarks.

 The Climate Group, Inc. with EIN Number 43-2073566, is based in New York City and was incorporated on 5 March 2004.
 It is a registered 501(c)3 charity with full IRS exemption.